XBraid/xbraid/docs/Examples.md

 The example consists of three files:
 - `examples/ex-04-serial.c` compiles into its own executable `examples/ex-04-serial` which solves the optimal control problem using time-serial forward-propagation of state variables and time-serial backward-propagation of the adjoint variables in each iteration of an outer optimization cycle.
-- `examples/ex-04.c` compiles into `ex-04` It solves the same optimization problem in time-parallel by replacing the forward- and backward-propagation of state and adjoint by the time-parallel XBraid_Adjoint solver.
+- `examples/ex-04.c` compiles into `ex-04` It solves the same optimization problem in time-parallel by replacing the forward- and backward-propagation of state and adjoint by the time-parallel XBraid and XBraid_Adjoint solvers.
-- `examples/ex-04-lib.c` contains the routines that are shared by both the serial as well as the time-parallel implementation.
+- `examples/ex-04-lib.c` contains the routines that are shared by both the serial and the time-parallel implementation.

 # Running and Testing XBraid {#testingxbraid}